-From the Project Explorer, make sure your project is in offline mode:
+From the Project Explorer, make sure your project is in offline mode and that the Difference Report is not enabled.
+Then, do the following:

 - 1. Insert a Compact Flash card or a Secure Digital card in the Writer slot. - 2.
 Right-click controller and select Download to Removable Media from the context-menu.
 A Backup Media dialog window will open. - 3.
 Select Writer and click OK.
 The Control Builder will write the application to the backup media.